AyushShuklagithub/FSocitey/README.md

 # Fsociety Hacking Tools Pack

-A Penetration Testing Framework, you will have every script that a hacker needs
+A best Penetration Testing Framework, you will have every script that a hacker needs

 ## Fsociety Contains All Tools Used in Mr. Robot Series